GladsonAntony/JMeterNotes/Readme.md

  - ___<ins>Assertion Results Listener:</ins>___ This reveals the label under which all the assertions were taken.
  - ___<ins>View Results Tree Listener:</ins>___ This reveals all the assertions in the test plan.

+---
+---

+## ___<ins>Timers in JMeter</ins>___

+Jmeter threads usually run one after another without any time delay.
+This can be unrealistic in nature because a normal user will take time gaps to read or think between performing every action.
+That time is called Think Time and it should be added to make the script more realistic and reliable.
+To perform such operations JMeter is providing 9 types of timers and the user can select the one which suits the scenario.

+---

+### ___<ins>Timer’s Present in JMeter</ins>___
+ - Constant Timer
+ - Gaussian Random Timer
+ - Uniform Random Timer
+ - Constant Throughput Timer
+ - Synchronizing Timer
+ - JSR223 Timer
+ - BeanShell Timer
+ - BSF Timer
+ - Poisson Random Timer
+ - Every timer has its own usability.

+### ___<ins>Constant Timer</ins>___

+This can be used to add some delay/think time between each request.
+The constant timer has the following components.
+The name that we have given is displayed on the tree and here thread delay is taken in milliseconds.
+For example, if we want to add 3 seconds think time then we have to enter 3000 as shown above.

+### ___<ins>BeanShell Timer </ins>___

+This is a scripting-based timer in which we can develop the logic of how to implement a timer.
+The Bean shell timer has the following components.

+### ___<ins>JSR223 Timer </ins>___

+JSR223 Timer is also a scripting-based timer similar to Bean shell timer.
+In JSR223 Timer we can create delays between the user requests using the JSR223 Scripting language.
+JSR223 Timer components are as follows.

+### ___<ins>Uniform Random Timer </ins>___

+Uniform Random can be used to add a random amount of think time between the user requests.
+The Uniform Random Timer has the following components.
+Name element is meant to give a name to the timer that is to be displayed in the tree.
+Random Maximum Delay as the name suggests we should enter the maximum delay or think time then it will give a random think time to user requests which are not above the given value.
+For example, if we don’t want the time time to exceed 10sec then we should enter the value to this is 10000.
+Constant Delay Offset is an additional value taken in milliseconds.
+Similarly, other timers are used according to the situation or the requirement of testplan.

+---
+---